oferezr/News-title-classification/README.md

 evaluate the hyperparameter in the mean case.
 After choosing each model its best hyperparameter, I'm training the model again on all the training dataset and calculate the score of the model under the test dataset (that I saved earlier in the preprocessing stage).
-In order to avoid overfitting, I choose the model that has the highest score over the test dataset and not the train set.
+In order to avoid over fitting, I choose the model that has the highest score over the test dataset and not the train set.
 I'm saving the model using pickle library to allow fast predictions in the future without training the model all over again.